Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Algorithm and Theoretical Results

 \subsection{Distinguishing Algorithmic Randomness from Statistical Uncertainty}

-Deep neural networks are generally trained with variants of stochastic gradient descent and a random initialization.
+Deep neural networks are generally trained with variants of stochastic gradient descent and a random parameter initialization.
 As such, the fitted model is random even with the training data fixed.
-In this section, we show that our bootstrap estimator provides a way to quantify how much of the total variation in the fitted model is due to randomness in the algorithm versus statistical fluctuations in the training set.
+Deep ensembles exploit this phenomenon, effectively capturing only the epistemic uncertainty arising from training stochasticity.
+The bootstrap estimator in Sec.~\ref{sec:bootstrap_estimator} provides the crucial conceptual link between the ad-hoc operational technique of deep ensembles and principled Bayesian inference.
+While standard Bayesian formulations cannot account for stochasticity in model training, in this section we show how the bootstrap estimator naturally decomposes into distinct terms for data variability and training stochasticity, providing a mechanism to isolate the latter.
+This decomposition will then allow us to study deep ensembles by directly comparing them to the training stochasticity component of a theoretically grounded estimator.

 In more detail, the parameter estimate can be viewed as a function of the data and the random seed.
 Thus, for the remainder of this section, we use the notation $\phatb = \hat{p}(\datab,s)$ where $\datab$ denotes the bootstrapped dataset and $s$ denotes the seed used for training the DNN.
 Since $\thetab$ is deterministic given $(\datab,s)$, $\hat{p}(\datab,s)$ is a deterministic function.
 Normally, the selection of $s$ is completely independent of everything else and hence $(s|\datab,\data) \stackrel{d}{=} s$.